-G Suite for Education (formerly called Google Apps for Education) is a suite of web applications including Gmail, Hangouts, Google Calendar, Drive, Docs, Sheets, Slides, Groups, News, Play, Sites, and Google Vault (about the difference between Vault and Spinbackup read here). that are customizable and designed specifically for use in schools, colleges, universities, and other educational institutions.
+G Suite for Education (formerly called Google Apps for Education) is a suite of web applications including Gmail, Hangouts, Google Calendar, Google Drive, Docs, Sheets, Slides, Groups, News, Play, Sites, and Google Vault (about the difference between Vault and Spinbackup read here). that are customizable and designed specifically for use in schools, colleges, universities, and other educational institutions.

-Google Apps for Education (GAFE) was first launched in Arizona State University in 2006.
+G Suite for Education (GSFE) was first launched in Arizona State University in 2006.
 It now has over 25 million users worldwide and is used by 74 of the top 100 universities.

 GSFE is extremely popular with K-12 schools and higher educational institutions both because the students are likely to already be familiar with many of the apps as they use them at home for personal usage, and also because G Suite for Education is free and offers the same amount of storage as Google Apps for Work accounts.

-There is a wealth of information available on the web with tips for using Google Apps for Education effectively in the classroom and as an organizational, planning and creation tool for education.
-However, GAFE is not without its issues and as with any other cloud applications that are relied on for work or education, it is important to have an appropriate backup management plan in place
+There is a wealth of information available on the web with tips for using G Suite for Education (formerly known as GAFE) effectively in the classroom and as an organizational, planning and creation tool for education.
+However, GSFE is not without its issues and as with any other cloud applications that are relied on for work or education, it is important to have an appropriate backup management plan in place

 Potential Issues and Problems using G Suite for Education